State and regional organization

 The President of the Republic is elected for a five-year term by direct election.

-President of the Republic (Head of State): Mr. Emmanuel Macron
+President of the Republic (Head of State): Mr. Emmanuel MACRON

 © https://www.elysee.fr/emmanuel-macron